butaneprotocol/blaze-cardano/packages/blaze-emulator/docs/guides/governance-testing.md

 ## Example: Parameter Change Enactment

-A DRep who registers stake, votes “yes”, and advances two epochs should trigger enactment of a parameter change proposal.
+Now, let's use these helpers to test a parameter change proposal.
+A DRep who registers stake, votes “yes”, and advances two epochs should trigger the enactment of the proposal.

 ```ts
 it("enacts a parameter change when a dRep votes yes", async () => {